DarienLibrary/website_content/content/_finished/library_cards/signup.md

-<p style="font-size:1.25em !important;">Welcome, Darien resident!
+<p style="font-size:1.25em !important;">Welcome, Darien resident or Darien educator!
 Your library card number will be emailed to you within 24-hours.
 We will contact you when the Library reopens so you can pick up your card at the Welcome Desk.</p>
 <iframe
 id="JotFormIFrame-200767174240047"
 title="Sign Up for a Darien Library Card"